 The George Bell Hockey Association (GBHA) is a not-for-profit community hockey association located in the heart of the Junction in West Toronto.
 The goal of the GBHA is to develop and maintain fun, safe, fair and inclusive hockey programs for children and youths between the ages of 4 and 20.

 The GBHA has more than 900 house league players every season.
 In order to promote participation and fun at every level we have tiered most divisions.
 The goal of the GBHA is to develop and maintain fun, safe, fair and inclusive hockey programs for all children and youths, both boys and girls between the ages of 4 and 20 with divisions from Tyke to Midget/Juvenile.

 The GBHA and its coaches offer bi-weekly skills sessions to all levels except Midget/Juvenile.
 These sessions are offered at no additional cost.
 In addition, we may offer specific Girls Only and Goalie sessions.
 These sessions will be confirmed at the beginning of the season.
 In addition we annually rent outdoor ice at High Park for team practices during the Outdoor season.

-The Tyke program is very unique because it begins with a "Learn to Play" format before moving into team game format.
-Please note that this is NOT a Learn to Skate program.
+The Tyke program is unique because it begins with a "Learn to Play" format before moving into team game format.
 The program is divided into two division levels allowing all players to enjoy some success in game situations as they continue to learn to skate and acquire basic hockey skills.
 GBHA Instructors support players and parents to provide a terrific learning environment.